2026 Strategy

 North Carolina

-2025 started with a doozy: Justice Allison Riggs ran and won her seat on the NC State Supreme Court in November of 2024, but Republican Jefferson Griffith refused to concede and instead challenged the votes of 60,000+ legitimately registered voters from a few mostly blue counties (a tale of voter disenfranchisement that played out in the courts for six months).
+2025 started with a doozy: Justice Allison Riggs won her seat on the NC State Supreme Court in November of 2024, but Republican Jefferson Griffith refused to concede and instead challenged the votes of 60,000+ legitimately registered voters from a few mostly blue counties (a tale of voter disenfranchisement that played out in the courts for six months).
 Riggs’ race was finally certified in May of 2025.
 North Carolina’s performance on Election Day 2025 was stellar: Democrats dominated municipal races, picking up seats on city councils, making gains on school boards, and flipping mayoral races.
 Dems won 630+ races and flipped 160+ seats.
 What’s ahead: In 2026, Democrats have a good chance to pick up a Senate seat with the popular former governor Roy Cooper jumping into the open race (Republican Senator Thom Tillis is retiring).
-Dems have their sights set on winning another State Supreme Court seat and they plan to whittle down the Republican majority in the legislature.
+Dems have their sights set on winning another State Supreme Court seat, crucial for retaking the court in 2028 and course-correcting on GOP gerrymandering, election denial, and voter suppression.
+Dems must also whittle down the Republican majority in the legislature.
+Voter protection work will be critical: The GOP legislature gerrymandered two Congressional districts in 2025 and has taken over state and local boards of elections and installed election deniers.
 Sign up for the NC Team here.

 Pennsylvania